LanternD/en.dlyang.me/_posts/2017-11-27-things-to-do-after-installing-ubuntu.md

     -   Tutorial: [Custom icon selection - AskUbuntu](https://askubuntu.com/questions/79110/how-can-i-assign-custom-icons-to-folders)
     -   Key point: the custom icons are in `~/.local/share/icons/`.
 The default icons are in `/usr/share/icons/`.
     -   Open the properties window for the folder, click the icon and select.
-    -   Change the following: Downloads, Github, Dropbox etc.
+    -   Change the icon for the following folders: Downloads, Github, Dropbox etc.

 ### ZSH themes (Optional)